MichaelHelgesen/100daysofcode/R3Log.md

 * Did a quiz related to Promises.
 Got 5 out of 6 correct.
 * Installed Axios, a library simplifying Promises so that we don't need to wrap "resolve" and "reject" in "new Promise" functions.
 * Chaining Promises with Axios makes the code easier to handle, since we don't get as much indentations.
 But it is pretty complex.
 I fell off pretty quick in this tutorial, but managed to get a better understanding afterwards by reading through the code and commenting and not just keeping up with the instructor.

+_Evening (21.00 - 22.00)_
+* Trying to solve one of the instructors last challenges for the curent section.
+It's super though.
+Will continue tomorrow.

+**Total:** 3.45 h

+**Thoughts:** The last tutorials were complicated, but I managed to get through.
+But trying to solve the last big challenge from the instructor tells me that tutorials is a bit dangerous.
+They make you feel like you learn a lot, in a sneaky kind of way.
+It's not that I don't learn anything, but when trying to do stuff on my own, I realize how little I know.
+So I will try to add these new features, and only then continue with the course.
+That will teach me the most.

 ### D1 #100DaysOfCode - 1.5.18
 *Morning (04.45 - 06.36):*